GamingLawPills gives a broad outline of the main legal challenges affecting eSports and how they should be dealt with in the coming years.

 - A great number of eSports fans – both among players and audience – is made up of minors, how shall they be protected?

-- The proliferation of smartphones on App stores has made easier for game publishers to reach millions of potential players which is resulting in transparency demands for loot boxes’ mechanism with reference to the video gaming sector.
+- The proliferation of smartphones on App stores has made it easier for game publishers to reach millions of potential players, which is resulting in transparency demands for loot boxes’ mechanism with reference to the video gaming sector.

-In most of the cases there is no easy answer but the development of eSports as a form of mainstream entertainment is underway.
-Needless to say, eSports represents an area of opportunity to investigate which may inform current and emerging dilemmas facing eSports stakeholders on how to provide a solution for the legal demands arising from the sector.
+In most cases, there is no easy answer, but the development of eSports as a form of mainstream entertainment is underway.
+Needless to say, eSports represents an area of opportunity to investigate, which may inform current and emerging dilemmas facing eSports stakeholders on how to provide a solution for the legal demands arising from the sector.

-On the above you may find interesting my article “How loot boxes deal with regulations and limitations?” and you can read our eSports law book “The legal challenges of eSports“.
+On the above, you may find interesting my article “How loot boxes deal with regulations and limitations?” and you can read our eSports law book “The legal challenges of eSports“.